galasa-dev/cli/README.md

 The 'port' used to connect the testcase to the java debugger needs to be configured.
 - The default value is 2970
-- The above value can be overridden by adding the optional property `framework.jvm.local.launch.debug.port` into the `bootstrap.properties` file.
+- The above value can be overridden by adding the optional property `galasactl.jvm.local.launch.debug.port` into the `bootstrap.properties` file.
-  - For example: `framework.jvm.local.launch.debug.port=2971`
+  - For example: `galasactl.jvm.local.launch.debug.port=2971`
   - This parameter is ignored if the `--debug` argument isn't supplied to the `galasactl runs submit local` command.
 - The above value can be overridden by using the optional argument `--debugPort` to the `galasactl runs submit local` command.